nocturn9x/BotBase/README.md

 **Note**: The configuration file is still a python file and when it will be imported any python code that you typed inside it will be executed, so be careful!
 If you need to perform pre-startup operations it is advised to do them in the `if __name__ == "main":` block inside `bot.py`, before `bot.start()`

+Once you're done configuring, move to the top level directory of the project and run `python3 bot.py`

 ## BotBase - Plugins

 BotBase comes with lots of default plugins and tools to manage database interaction.